relztic/relztic/README.md

 # Hi, my name's Ariel! 🖖🏾

-🧙🏾‍♂️ Senior Software Engineer with 10+ years of experience architecting enterprise-grade systems.
+🧙🏾‍♂️ Senior Full-Stack Engineer with 10+ years of experience architecting enterprise-grade systems.
 Specialist in HealthTech,
-focusing on high-integrity data migrations and high-performance applications using Go, TypeScript, and React.js.
+focusing on high-integrity data migrations and high-performance applications using PostgreSQL, Go, Node.js, TypeScript, and React.js.
 Passionate about clean code, system design, and database optimization to translate complex back-end logic into intuitive front-end experiences.

 ⚡️ Whether I'm refactoring a legacy codebase or engineering a new application from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.